GrantS2S/website/content/integrations/omni-accounts/woocommerce-inventory.md

 ---

 ### Near Real Time Syncing
 Our software continually monitors your Omni Accounts database for changes in product information and sends these updates to WooCommerce.
-So if your pricing or stock levels are adjusted on Sage, it won’t be long before these changes reflect on your website.
+So if your pricing or stock levels are adjusted on Omni Accounts, it won’t be long before these changes reflect on your website.

 ### Choose the Data to Sync
 You get to decide which data fields are synced from your Omni Accounts database.
 You can also choose whether a particular field is managed by Omni Accounts, Stock2Shop or WooCommerce.